-For the years ended September 30, 2014, 2013 and 2012, the Company recorded interest expense of \$6.8 million, \$6.8 million, and \$7.1 million, respectively, related to the Convertible Notes.
+For the years ended September 30, 2013, 2012 and 2011, the Company recorded interest expense of \$6.8 million, \$7.1 million, and \$4.1 million, respectively, related to the Convertible Notes.

 The Company may repurchase the Convertible Notes in accordance with the 1940 Act and the rules promulgated thereunder.
 Any Convertible Notes repurchased by the Company may, at the Company's option, be surrendered to the Trustee for cancellation, but may not be reissued or resold by the Company.
-Any Convertible Notes surrendered for cancellation will be promptly canceled and no longer outstanding under the Indenture.
-The Company did not repurchase Convertible Notes during the years ended September 30, 2014 or September 30, 2013.
+Any Convertible Notes surrendered for cancellation will be promptly canceled and no longer outstanding under the indenture.
+The Company did not repurchase Convertible Notes during the year ended September 30, 2013.
 During the year ended September 30, 2012, the Company repurchased \$20.0 million principal of the Convertible Notes in the open market for an aggregate purchase price of \$17.9 million and surrendered them to the Trustee for cancellation.
 The Company recorded a gain on the extinguishment of these Convertible Notes in the amount of the difference between the reacquisition price and the net carrying amount, net of the proportionate amount of unamortized debt issuance costs.
 The net gain recorded was \$1.6 million.